Reels can run 20 minutes, but the algorithm still favours under 90 seconds for reach. The best Reel length for each goal, backed by data.

 But the algorithm still has opinions about what it likes to promote.

-If you prefer editing elsewhere, you can still upload a finished video as a Reel — but the 20-minute limit and any distribution quirks still apply.
+If you prefer editing outside Instagram, you can still upload a finished video as a Reel.
+The 20-minute ceiling and the algorithm's preferences apply either way.

 You can’t control exactly who Instagram shows your long Reels to, but you can control what happens once someone bites.